hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 where:

-- C = consistency (oven-dried,expressed as a percentage, not decimally).
+- C = consistency (oven-dried, expressed as a percentage, not decimally).

 If v is between v<sub>max</sub> and v<sub>w</sub>, Equation (3.E.2) may be used to determine ΔH/L at the maximum point